US-led coalition: No Americans killed in Iraq rocket attack | Law-Order

 The contractor with the US-led coalition who was killed after a barrage of rockets struck near an airport in northern Iraq was not an American national, a coalition spokesman said Tuesday, hours after the attack sparked fears of renewed hostilities in the region.

+The December 2019 killing of a U.S. civilian contractor in a rocket attack in province of Kirkuk sparked a tit-for-tat fight on Iraqi soil that brought the country to the brink of a proxy war.
+The official position of President Joe Biden is not yet clear.
+U.S. Secretary of State Antony Blinken said the U.S. was pledging its support for investigating the attack and holding accountable those who were responsible.

 It was the first attack since September to target Irbil's airport.
-Coalition forces based close to the Baghdad airport have been a frequent target for rocket attacks.
+Coalition forces based close to the Baghdad airport have been a frequent target for rocket attacks, which the U.S. has blamed Iran-backed Shiite militia groups.
+Iran's foreign ministry rejected and strongly condemned any accusations against the country over Monday's incident.
+The ministry's spokesman, Saeed Khatibzadeh, said that “suspicious attempts to attribute it (the incident) to Iran are also strongly condemned.”
 The attacks drew condemnation from senior Iraqi, U.S. and other Western officials.
 U.N.
 Special Representative Jeanine Hennis-Plasschaert deplored the deadly assault and called for national unity.

 “Such heinous, reckless acts pose grave threats to stability.
 Iraq must be shielded from (external) rivalries,” she said in comments posted on Twitter.
 “We call for restraint and for close Baghdad-Erbil collaboration to bring culprits to justice.”